LucasFerron/LucasFerron/README.md

 **`FullStack Developer`**

-Me chamo Lucas Ferron da Silva, tenho 19 anos e sou natural de Santa Catarina.
-Concluí o ensino médio no IFSC, com o curso Técnico em Informática.
-Atualmente, estou cursando Ciência da Computação na UFFS.
-Sou apaixonado por tecnologia e automação
+My name is Lucas Ferron da Silva, I'm 19 years old, and I am from Santa Catarina, Brazil.
+I graduated from high school at IFSC, with a Technical Course in Information Technology.
+Currently, I am pursuing a degree in Computer Science at UFFS.
+I am passionate about technology and automation, and software development.
 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages and Technologies

 <img
     align="left"